Our Sustainable Business Strategy

 However, despite the power and infrastructure challenges in our markets and the acute need for mobile infrastructure there, we are committed to significantly reducing our carbon intensity as we deliver the benefits of mobile connectivity.

-In 2021, we set a target to reduce carbon emissions by 46% per tenant by 2030, compared to a 2020 baseline(1).
+In 2024, we updated our carbon intensity target to reduce carbon emissions by 36% per tenant by 2030, compared to 2020, across our nine markets.
 We are initially focusing on Scope 1 and 2 emissions, where we can make the most material impact.
-Our 2030 target translates to maintaining absolute emissions at 2020 levels, despite significant and required growth in mobile infrastructure to improve network access to millions of people.
+The target translates to increasing absolute emissions by 22% against 2020 levels, despite the significant growth required to tackle the mobile infrastructure gap.

 Responsible governance